 No, we are not talking about changing your makeup style, we are talking about the shelf life of your products.
 Apart from perfumes, other toiletries have a significantly shorter shelf life and should be checked regularly to see if they are expired.

-Pretty much all toiletries contain a certain number of chemicals, and when they go bad, they can irritate the skin and cause problems.
+Pretty much all toiletries contain a certain number of chemicals, and when they go bad, they can irritate the skin and cause problem and itchy lips.

 As for the makeup brand itself, you might find some to be particularly irritating, especially if you have sensitive skin.
 This is something you should check yourself through trial and error.

 Aloe Vera is another “ancient” remedy, being used for thousands of years.
 In ancient Egypt, it was known as “The plant of immortality,” and was presented as a funeral gift to the Pharos.

 Unfortunately, there are not a lot of medical studies regarding the benefits of Aloe Vera plant.
 What we do know is that you should only apply it topically (directly to the skin), it is not intended to be taken orally.

 Topically applied, it can be used as a remedy for psoriasis, burns, frostbites, cold sores, and other related skin diseases.
 Of course, it can be applied directly on the lips, help with dryness, cracking, and itchiness.